Timmifixedit/BidirectionalMap/README.md

 // Both forward and inverse access use std::map BiMap::BidirectionalMap<std::string, int, std::map, std::map> map1;
 ```
-Another scenario where using a different map base type is when you need to specify for
+Another scenario for using a different map base type is when you need to specify for
 example a custom hash function:
 ```c++
 struct MyString {...}; // Custom data structure with no default std::hash specialization